-5.1 Outline a clear line-item budget and narrative budget for the federal and non-federal share of project costs associated with implementing program requirements.
+- Outline a clear line-item budget and budget narrative for the federal and non-federal share of project costs associated with implementing program requirements.
 The budget thoroughly explains how the funds requested are necessary and essential to accomplish the scope of services.
-This must include the costs of sending at least one key staff person to attend the Annual RHY National Grantee Training and annual RHY regional training.
-(0-5 points)

-5.2 Provide a reasonable estimated cost for equipment, software, and training in the proposed budget for the RHY-HMIS computer equipment and client software or note the organization already has the equipment.
-(0-1 point)

-5.3 Detail any additional funding, aside from FYSB funding, the organization has to support the activities of the SOP project, as described in Section IV.2.
+This must include the costs of sending at least one key staff person to attend the Annual RHY National Grantee Training and annual FYSB RHY regional training.
+(0-5 points) Provide a reasonable estimated cost for equipment, software, and training in the proposed - 2.
+Provide a reasonable estimated cost for equipment, software, and training in the proposed budget for the RHY-HMIS computer equipment and client software or note the organization already has the equipment.
+(0-1 point) - 3.
+Detail any additional funding, aside from FYSB funding, the organization has to support the activities of the SOP project, as described in Section IV.2.
 Content and Form of Application Submission, Project Budget and Budget Justification.
-(0-2 points)

-5.4 Demonstrate how oversight of federal funds will be conducted.
+(0-2 points) - 4.
+Demonstrate how oversight of federal funds will be conducted.
 If applicable, describe how grant activities and partner(s) that are in a formal Memorandum of Understanding agreement or contract will adhere to applicable federal and programmatic regulations in accordance with Section IV.2.
 Content and Form of Application Submission, Project Description, Plan for Oversight of Federal Award Funds and Activities.
 (0-2 points)

-SUSTAINABILITY PLAN
+6. SUSTAINABILITY PLAN